ablab/IsoQuant/README.md

 <a name="sec1.1"></a>
 ## Supported data types

-IsoQuant support all kinds of long RNA reads:
+IsoQuant support all kinds of long RNA data:
 * PacBio CCS / HiFi
-* PacBio IsoSeq
-* ONT dRNA
-* ONT cDNA
+* ONT dRNA / ONT cDNA
+* Assembled / corrected transcript sequences

 Reads must be provided in FASTQ or FASTA format (can be gzipped).
 If you have already aligned your reads to the reference genome, simply provide sorted and indexed BAM files.